jesbar02/hello-world/README.md

 ### Downloading DB.
 The needed DBs are available at: https://github.com/datacharmer/test_db.
 Start Downloading repository from any path on the host machine, we must to initialize the project directory.
-We must to create new directory where we are going to clone the project
+We must to create new directory where we are going to clone the project:
 ```html
 $ mkdir testdb